NikolaosKU/Spam_Classifiers/README.md

 Performance was tested for all of them so to decide which is more accurate.

 !
-Disclaimer: The code is not my property.
-Information about the authors are clearly stated in each file !
+Disclaimer: Parts of the code is written by the team of KU Leuven CS Department !